yufanwang07/PlatformFramework/README.md

  - Temporary Platform: Left Shift
  - Destroy: X (you won't be able to see this one in action in this framework)

 Background pulsing and music are also included, but that was mainly because I was too lazy to take it out.
+Open the scene `StoryMode` to get started (`Assets/Scenes/StoryMode`)